tldr-pages/tldr/pages/linux/resolveip.md

 `resolveip {{example.org}}`

-- Resolve IP address to host name:
+- Resolve an IP address to a hostname:

 `resolveip {{1.1.1.1}}`